gbmhunter/blog/content/programming/serialization-formats/constant-overhead-byte-stuffing-cobs/index.md

 02 23 03 AA 81 00
 ```

+## Source Code

-I wrote C++ functions which can peform COBS encoding and decoding, they can be found at <https://github.com/gbmhunter/SerialFiller/blob/master/src/CobsTranscoder.cpp>.
+I wrote C++ functions which can peform COBS encoding and decoding as part of an open source serial communications protocol, they can be found at <https://github.com/gbmhunter/SerialFiller/blob/master/src/CobsTranscoder.cpp>.